What one thing could you start doing, that would make a difference to your team?

 What could you change that might lead to better outcomes?

-Among the Ten Components of a Thinking Environment, there are other conditions (as well as Appreciation) that could help you make a difference to these conversations.
-If you’re planning to meet someone for a performance conversation, thinking in advance about conditions like Place, Ease, and Attention may improve your chance of having a successful outcome.
+The Ten Components of a Thinking Environment include conditions (as well as Appreciation) that could make a difference to these conversations.
+If you’re planning to meet someone for a performance conversation, thinking in advance about conditions like Place, Ease, and Attention will improve your chance of a successful outcome.

-Think about the place where the conversation will happen.
-Will it be in at a time and in a place where the person you’re meeting will feel at ease, where confidentiality is assured?
-Can you ensure there will be no distractions or interruptions, and avoid the disruption that can come from either of you receiving texts or phone calls?
+Where will conversation take place?
+Will it be at a time and in a place where both participants feel at ease, where confidentiality is assured?
+Can you ensure there will be no distractions or interruptions from others, from phone and texts?

-If the conversation can’t happen in person and needs to take place online, are there any technical challenges to take account of ?
+If the conversation will take place online, are there any technical challenges to take account of ?

-How can you set up the meeting so that you can give them your undivided attention?
+Can you set up the meeting so that you can give the person your undivided attention?
 An effective way to let someone know you’re paying attention and listening to them well is through your eye contact.
-Even if you’re meeting online, try and maintain eye contact so they can see that you’re paying attention.
+Even if you’re meeting online, try and maintain eye contact so they can see that you’re paying attention, that you’re listening with interest.

 How could you make it an easeful experience, where neither of you feels rushed?